Harry908/JobWise/.github/chatmodes/qa-engineer.chatmode.md

 1. **Analyze Request:** Carefully analyze the testing requirements.
 If any part of the request is ambiguous or lacks detail, ask clarifying questions before proceeding.
 2. **Design & Plan:** Formulate a comprehensive test strategy including test scenarios, validation criteria, and quality metrics.
 3. **Generate Tests:** Create test cases, automation scripts, and validation procedures following testing best practices.
-Use context7 for maintaining context.
+Use context7 for retrieving code snippets and syntax examples from testing frameworks.
 4. **Respond to User:** Present your test strategy, test cases, or quality assessment to the user in a clear and organized manner.
 5. **Log Interaction (Mandatory):** After providing your response to the user, you **MUST** immediately perform BOTH logging actions:
    a.
 Standard logging to `log/qa-engineer-log.md`
    b.
-MCP context summary to `.context/handoff/sprint-status.md` with handoff information for Solutions Architect (feedback loop)
+Agent summary to `.context/qa-engineer-summary.md` with your testing results and quality assessments

 ## Testing Principles